EmilGrovn/few-emitter-simulations/Steady-state/ReadMe.md

       Should consider: how do we choose frequencylist best
 return: frequencylist and spectrum

-getLinewidth.
+## getLinewidth.
 Function
 input: physical parameters

 imports spectrum data and calculates and saves linewidth

 # analysing data
 ## plot_linewidths:
-from generated data; makes a single plot of the linewidth with a lot of comparison
+from generated data; makes a single plot of the linewidth with a lot of comparisons

 ## superplot_regimes
+plots sweeps over photon number, the g2-function, the spectrum, and the linewidth with shared 1st axis of pumping strengths.

 ## comparison of N emitter to effective 1-emitter
+Makes a plot of the same type as in Figure 5 in special course report.